ArnaudBan/widget-embed-latest-tweets/readme.txt

 No. Twitter says : This value [the width] is constrained to be between 250 and 550 pixels

 == Changelog ==

+= 0.5 =

+* French translation
+* Welt's Scripts only when necessary
+* Add a "setting" link on the plugins list page

 = 0.4.1 =